dayvson/chariot/README.md

-Chariot

 # TheChariot
 ------------

-The Chariot is a project to deliver the video url in our Content Delivery Network (CDN) Select the best mirror for the user by his IP.
+TheChariot is a project to deliver the video url in our Content Delivery Network (CDN) Select the best mirror for the user by his IP.
 Using MaxMind geolocation API and another internal database with ip's ranges and subnet mask from operators telecom.
 Using CASSANDRA as database